Iowa Western reports staff COVID-free, student cases of the illness down

 For the second straight week, none of the 700 staff members at Iowa Western Community College had COVID-19.

 For the week of Sept.
-6-12, there were no new cases among the staff and no active cases, according to school officials.
+6-12, there were no new cases among the staff and no active cases, according to the school.
 For the previous week, there were no new staff cases and two recoveries, leaving no active cases.

 There were, however, six new cases among the college’s 5,100 students between Sept.
 6-12 and one recovery, with a total of four active cases.
 That’s down from 12 active cases the week before.